 We are pool accident lawyers and diving accident lawyers.
-Pool accidents, diving accidents and other swimming related accidents are the second leading cause of death of children under 14 years of age.
+Swimming pool accidents, diving accidents and other swimming related accidents are the second leading cause of death of children under 14 years of age.
 From drowning to accidents involving poolside apparatuses such as diving boards or maintenance equipment, the pool can be a dangerous place.

-Swimming Injury Claims
+Injury Claims Involving Swimming Pools

 A majority of swimming pool related injuries occur as the result of improperly designed and constructed pools, poor pool maintenance, and lack of pool fences or covering.
 Every year more than 1,000 children die due to swimming accidents; with approximately 33% of those fatalities taking place in swimming pools.
-In addition to the deaths of innocent children, thousands of adults die and suffer serious injuries annually in swimming accidents.
+In addition to the deaths of innocent children, thousands of adults die and suffer other swimming pool injuries annually in swimming accidents.

 Property owners who have swimming pools, such as home, apartment, and hotel owners, are responsible for providing a safe area for adults and children to enjoy.
 The property owner may be held legally responsible for any injuries sustained in the swimming pool.
 If a guest or visitor is injured or drowns in another person’s pool, the accident may be considered a premises liability if the accident was due to the negligence of the property owner who failed to provide a safe environment.
 As the plaintiff in a premises liability case, it is your responsibility to prove that: